Generic Name: Lenalidomide (le na LID oh mide)

 Brand Name: Revlimid

 - Do not take Revlimid (lenalidomide) if you are pregnant.
 Use during pregnancy may cause birth defects or loss of the unborn baby.
 If you get pregnant while taking Revlimid (lenalidomide) or within 4 weeks after the last dose, call your doctor right away.

 - You must have 2 pregnancy tests that show you are NOT pregnant before starting Revlimid (lenalidomide).
 You must have pregnancy tests done while taking Revlimid (lenalidomide).
 Talk with your doctor.

 - Use 2 kinds of birth control for at least 4 weeks before starting Revlimid (lenalidomide), during treatment and any treatment breaks, and for at least 4 weeks after your last dose.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- The chance of blood clots may be raised with Revlimid (lenalidomide) in certain patients.
-This may be blood clots in the arms, legs, or lungs; heart attack; or stroke.
-Your doctor may have you take a blood thinner to prevent blood clots.
-Follow what your doctor has told you to do.
-Call your doctor right away if you have any chest pain or pressure; coughing up blood; shortness of breath; or pain, warmth, or swelling of the legs or arms.
-Call your doctor right away if you have signs of heart attack like chest pain that may spread to the arms, neck, jaw, back, or stomach; sweating that is not normal; or feeling sick or throwing up.
-Call your doctor right away if you have signs of stroke like change in strength on 1 side is greater than the other; eyesight, speech, or balance problems; change in thinking clearly and with logic; or very bad headache.
+- The chance of blood clots may be raised in some people.
+Blood clots may be in the arms, legs, or lungs; heart attack; or stroke.
+You may need a blood thinner to prevent blood clots.
+Follow what your doctor has told you.
+Call your doctor right away if you have chest pain or pressure; coughing up blood; shortness of breath; or pain, warmth, or swelling of the legs or arms.
+Call your doctor right away if you have signs of heart attack like chest pain that may spread to the arms, neck, jaw, back, or stomach; abnormal sweating; feeling sick; or throwing up.
+Call your doctor right away if you have signs of stroke like weakness on 1 side of the body; eyesight, speech, or balance problems; confusion; drooping on one side of the face; or severe headache.

 Uses of Revlimid:

 - It is used to treat multiple myeloma.